majorbriggs/python_training/docs/intro.rst

 #.
 Configure PyCharm and check auto-completion.

-    - Install PyCharm 2016.x from Software Center
+    - Install PyCharm 2016.x 64 bit from Software Center
     - After installation it's not available through the search in Start Menu.
 Create a shortcut on the desktop manually (to ``C:\Program Files (x86)\JetBrains\PyCharm Community Edition 2016.1.4\bin\pycharm.exe``)
     - Open PyCharm